Valentine’s Day can be about more than roses and champagne.

 Wish upon a star

-If you’re already watching the sunset, you might as well stay for the stars!
 For amateur astronomers, there are plenty of stargazing apps available on your phone to help you identify planets, stars, nebulae, and more!

 Make sure to dress for the temperature and bring your hot beverage of choice in a thermos to keep warm.
 We suggest hot chocolate!

-Skate through a fairy-tale forest
+Walk through a fairy-tale forest lit by torches

 Team up to land the big one